Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 What the Best SEOs Actually Do

 The SEOs I respect do not stare at KD columns all day.
 They use a keyword difficulty checker as a first-pass filter to eliminate obviously impossible targets, then they manually inspect the remaining candidates.
-The tool narrows the field from thousands to dozens.
 The human narrows it from dozens to the actual publish list.

 Why We Treat Keyword Difficulty as One Signal, Not the Only One